-The bills would make elections more difficult to administer or even unworkable; make it more difficult to finalize election results; allow for election interference and manipulation by hyper-partisan actors; and, in the worst cases, allow state legislatures to overturn the will of the voters and precipitate a democracy crisis.
+The bills would make elections more difficult to administer or even unworkable; impose excessive criminal penalties; allow for election interference and manipulation by hyper-partisan actors including through unprofessional “audits”; and, in the worst cases, allow state legislatures to overturn the will of the voters and precipitate a democracy crisis.

-If these bills had been in place in 2020, they would have significantly added to the turmoil of the post-election period, and raised the prospect that the outcome of the election would have been contrary to the popular vote.
+If these bills had been in place in 2020, they would have significantly added to the turmoil of the post-election period, and increased the risk of a crisis that could result in the will of the people being subverted.

 This report is a partnership between the States United Democracy Center, Law Forward, and Protect Democracy.

 We have been warning of an emerging democracy crisis since early 2021.
 After the 2022 midterm elections, the risk of election subversion in 2024 has decreased because election deniers who ran for key statewide offices in key states lost their elections — but the risk is still real and demands vigilance.

 The modern election subversion trend began in 2021 with a burst of activity.
 In the wake of the 2020 election, many state legislatures sought to implement a wide variety of proposals that would have increased the possibility that election outcomes would not reflect the will of the voters.
 In state after state, lawmakers began proposing legislation that spurned the ideals of American democracy and sought to undo decades of work to make elections reliable, professionally administered, and open to all eligible voters.
 In early 2021, we warned that these efforts “could make elections unworkable, render results far more difficult to finalize, and in the worst-case scenario, allow state legislatures to substitute their preferred candidates for those chosen by the voters.”